Pattison Lake

 Pattison Lake is a lake in the U.S. state of Washington.
 The lake has a surface area of 257 acre, and reaches a depth of 20 ft.
 The lake was named after James Pattison, a pioneer settler.

+In June 2025, toxic algae was reported at the lake, prompting Thurston County to issue a public advisory to avoid swimming there.
+Samples collected from the lake detected Microcystins levels above state recreation guidelines.
+The advisory ended on July 16 after two satisfactory samples.